Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get products test-product --language="pt-br" -o yaml
 ```

-The following example shows how to use the get command to fetch just the internationalization information to facilitate a translation using the --languageDefinition argument:
+The following example shows how to use the `get` command to fetch just the internationalization information to facilitate a translation using the `--languageDefinition` argument:

 ```bash
 # To get a stage with name "demo-stage" with the French language translation in JSON format
 axway central get stages demo-stage --languageDefinition="fr-fr" -o json
 ```

-The sample output for the 'get' command with '--languageDefinition="fr-fr"' argument is as follows:
+The sample output for the `get` command with `--languageDefinition="fr-fr"` argument is as follows:

 ```json
 {